killermann/facilitator-cards/content/cards/anonymous-question-answer.md

 ---
-title: "Anonymous Q&A"
+title: Anonymous Q&A
-description: "Pass out index cards for anonymous questions.
+description: Pass out index cards for anonymous questions.
 Ask everyone to write a question (or write something even if they don’t have a question) and collect all cards.
-Read the question aloud, answer it, repeat."
+Read the question aloud, answer it, repeat.
-category: "clarification"
+category: clarification
-group: "full-group"
+group: full-group
-props: ["index-cards"]
+props:
+- writing-utensils
+- index-cards
 draft: true

 ---